 \subsection{Datasets}

-\paragraph{AFLFP:}The Annotated Facial Landmarks for Facial Palsy (AFLFP) \cite{AFLFP} dataset is a comprehensive and laboratory-controlled collection designed to support the analysis of facial paralysis.
-It consists of facial images from 88 subjects, each participating in 16 different expression videos, such as brow raise, closed smile, gentle eye closure, and open smile.
-For each expression, the dataset captures keyframes representing four critical states: neutral, onset, a mid-state between onset and peak, and peak.
-In total, the AFLFP dataset contains 5,632 facial images, with 1,408 images corresponding to each key state and 64 images per subject.
-Each image is meticulously annotated with 68 facial landmarks, providing detailed geometric information crucial for modeling facial movements and asymmetries associated with facial paralysis.
+\paragraph{AFLFP} The Annotated Facial Landmarks for Facial Palsy (AFLFP) \cite{AFLFP} dataset is a comprehensive, laboratory-controlled collection designed for the analysis of facial paralysis.
+It includes facial images from 88 subjects, each participating in 16 expression videos, such as brow raise, closed smile, gentle eye closure, and open smile.
+For each expression, the dataset captures keyframes corresponding to four critical states: neutral, onset, mid-state (between onset and peak), and peak.
+In total, the AFLFP dataset contains 5,632 facial images, with 1,408 images for each key state and 64 images per subject.

-\paragraph{MEEI:}The Massachusetts Eye and Ear Infirmary (MEEI) \cite{MEEI} dataset is a carefully curated collection focused on facial palsy, comprising both videos and high-resolution images.
-The dataset includes 60 videos from a diverse group of participants, consisting of 9 healthy subjects and 51 patients with varying degrees of facial paralysis.
+\paragraph{MEEI} The Massachusetts Eye and Ear Infirmary (MEEI) \cite{MEEI} dataset is a curated collection focused on facial palsy, comprising videos and high-resolution images.
+It includes 60 videos from 9 healthy subjects and 51 patients with varying degrees of facial paralysis.
 Each video captures 8 distinct facial movements, which are also provided as individual images, resulting in a total of 480 high-resolution images.
-The subjects in the MEEI dataset are categorized based on their eFACE scores, which assess the severity of facial palsy.
-The categories include normal (96–100), near-normal (91–95), mild (80–90), moderate (70–79), severe (60–69), and complete flaccid or nonflaccid facial palsy (below 60).
-This classification enables detailed analysis of facial movement across a broad spectrum of facial palsy severity.
+Subjects are categorized based on their eFACE \cite{banks2015clinician} scores, which assess the severity of facial palsy.